 Setup time: 15 minutes.

-Fathom joins your Zoom calls silently, records everything, transcribes the conversation, and generates a summary with action items.
+If you are on regular client calls or team meetings, you need automatic transcription.
+Otter.ai joins your calls, records everything, transcribes the conversation, and generates a summary with action items.
 It’s like having a perfect note-taker in every meeting.

 After the call, you get a full transcript you can search, a summary you can share with your team, and a list of follow-up actions.
 No more “what did we agree again?” moments.